-The pace of IoT adoption is rapidly increasing.
-It is estimated that the number of IoT devices will reach 38.6 billion worldwide by 2025 and 50 billion by 2030 [16].
+THE pace of IoT adoption is rapidly increasing.
+It is estimated that the number of IoT devices will reach 38.6 billion worldwide by 2025 and 50 billion by 2030 [2].
 IoT devices play a significant role in our daily lives (e.g., home automation), as well as at the enterprise level (e.g., device fleet management).
-A key component of the IoT ecosystem is an IoT platform, which hosts a number of endpoints supporting the business operations utilizing IoT devices [30].
-Some of these platforms provide data management services to enable data collection from IoT devices, followed by its processing and analytics.
+A key component of the IoT ecosystem is an IoT platform, which hosts a number of endpoints supporting the business operations utilizing IoT devices.
+Some of these platforms provide data management services to enable data collection from the IoT devices, followed by its processing and analytics.
 Some platforms offer device management services for users (e.g., enterprise IoT device administrators) to remotely connect to their devices by using a platform's web portal and APIs.
 In others, users are also allowed to remotely execute commands on the IoT devices (by installing an edge client on the devices), and to upload firmware files to IoT devices.
-Also, beyond
+Such versatile functionalities, if not properly designed/implemented, can result in serious security issues.